tocalabs/toca-docs/src/admin/file-manager.md

 # File Manager

-The **File Manager** provides a powerful interface for navigating and managing files stored in the object store.
-It is divided into three primary sections to give users a full view of the storage structure, contents, and activity logs.

-The **File Manager** is designed to be used by administrators of a system to identify and delete large files that are no longer required to preserve disk space.
+The File Manager enables administrators to browse files in the system, allowing for the identification and deletion of files that are no longer required.

-> It is important to note that any manual file deletions via this screen can cause data loss and operational failure.
+> Any manual file deletions via this screen can cause data loss and operational failure.
 Caution should be taken to ensure the files to be deleted are safe to be deleted.

----

-## 🧭 Overview

-At the top-right corner of the File Manager page, users can view:

-- **Used Space Indicator**: A visual representation showing the percentage of space used in the object store.
-- **Refresh Button**: Refresh the current view and sync the latest state of the file system.
-- **Documentation Link**: Directs to this help page for guidance on usage.

----

 ## 📁 Navigation

-- The **left pane** features a **directory tree structure**, allowing users to explore buckets and subdirectories within the object store.
+The directory tree structure allows you to to explore buckets and subdirectories within the object store.
+Select a directory to view the files within.
-- Just above this pane, an **interactive breadcrumb trail** shows the current path and allows quick navigation up the directory hierarchy.

 ---

-## 📂 Tabs
+## 📂 Folder Views

-The main panel content changes based on the tab selected:

 ### 1. **File Browser**
 Displays the files and folders within the selected bucket.
 Users can:

 - View file names, sizes, and modification dates.
 - Perform operations like viewing, downloading, or deleting files (with restrictions).

-**Deletion Confirmation Modal**:
-To prevent accidental deletion, users must type the **full file name** to confirm any delete action.

 ---